intel-iot-devkit/iotkit-comm-c/tutorials/application.md

 A JSON service specification file is useful only if it can be passed around as an object; to do that, it must first be read and then validated:

-    ServiceDescription *serviceDescription = (ServiceDescription *) parseServiceDescription("./serviceSpecs/temperature-sensor-spec.json");
+    ServiceSpec *serviceSpec = (ServiceSpec *) parseServiceSpec("./serviceSpecs/temperature-sensor-spec.json");
-    if (serviceDescription)
+    if (serviceSpec)
-        WaitToAdvertiseService(serviceDescription, pubServiceCallback);
+        advertiseServiceBlocking(serviceSpec, pubServiceCallback);

-The resulting object spec can now be passed as an argument to WaitToAdvertiseService().
+The resulting object spec can now be passed as an argument to advertiseServiceBlocking().
 It's now time for the thermostat to find this temperature sensor.

 <B> Thermostat </B>